What is Stamp Duty And How Does It Works?

 Table Of Content

-The answer to the question is that a Stamp Duty is a government imposed tax on the public which is important to pay appropriately.
-It was first implemented as a form of tax in India in the late nineteenth century.
+A simple answer to the question is that a Stamp Duty is a government imposed tax on the public which is important to pay appropriately.
+Stamp duty was first implemented as a form of tax in India in the late nineteenth century.
 It covers all types of property, including freehold and leasehold apartments, residential flats, independent villas and houses, and commercial buildings/units.
 But there’s more to it for that please keep scrolling!

-The duty and registration charges is typically 5–7% of the property’s market value.
-Registration fees are typically 1% of the property’s market value.
+The stamp duty and registration charges Stamp duty is typically 5–7% of the property’s market value.
+Stamp duty and Registration charges are typically 1% of the property’s market value.

 How Does Stamp Duty Work?